-Areas to be Evaluated Effective Not Effective Not Applicable Description N % N % N % Appropriateness of the type of training required and or/desired 183 90.15 20 9.85 0 0.00 Effective Designed of the training to meet the course objectives and expectations 174 85.71 29 14.29 0 0.00 Effective Coordination with USL, through the on-the-job training coordinator, in the design and supervision of the on-the-job training 181 89.16 20 9.85 2 0.99 Effective Company Treatment to on- the-job training students 197 97.04 6 2.96 0 0.00 Effective Facilitation of the training, including the provision of the necessary resources/facilitie s needed to achieve the objectives of the on-the-job training program 180 88.67 23 11.33 0 0.00 Effective Assigned supervisor to oversee on-the-job training students' work 78 38.67 6 2.96 97 47.78 Not Effective Supervisor is effective in his/her supervision through regular meeting, consultation, or advice 102 50.22 6 2.96 119 58.62 Not Effective Exposure to real- world problems and practice 182 89.96 21 10.34 0 0.00 Effective

-Development of self-confidence, self-motivation, and positive attitude towards work 182 89.96 21 10.34 0 0.00 Effective Improvement of personal skills and human relations.
+Areas to be Evaluated Effective Not Effective Not Applicable Description N % N % N % Appropriateness of the type of training required and or/desire 183 90.15 20 9.85 0 0.00 Effective Designed of the training to meet the course objectives and expectations 174 85.71 29 14.29 0 0.00 Effective Coordination with USL, through the on-the-job training Coordinator, in the design and supervision of the on-the-job training 181 89.16 20 9.85 2 0.99 Effective Company Treatment to on- the-job training students 197 97.04 6 2.96 0 0.00 Effective Facilitation of the training, including the provision of the necessary resources/facilities needed to achieve the objectives of the on-the-job training program 180 88.67 23 11.33 0 0.00 Effective Assigned supervisor to oversee on-the-job training students' work 78 38.67 6 2.96 97 47.78 Not Effective Supervisor is effective in his/her supervision through regular 102 50.22 6 2.96 119 58.62 Not Effective meeting, consultation or advice Exposure to real world problems and practice 182 89.96 21 10.34 0 0.00 Effective Development of self-confidence, self-motivation, and positive attitude towards work 182 89.96 21 10.34 0 0.00 Effective Improvement of personal skills and human relations.
 188 92.16 15 7.39 0 0.00 Effective

-Table 3 presented the evaluation on the effectiveness of virtual internship in the Accountancy and Management Accounting programs along company evaluation.
+Table 3 presents the evaluation on the effectiveness of virtual internship in the Accountancy and Management Accounting programs along company evaluation.
 Based on the collected information, it inferred that the respondents thought that all of the suggested provisions were immensely effective.
-It signified that students' virtual internship training was particularly relevant to the careers they want to pursue.
+It signified that students' virtual internship training was particularly relevant to the careers they wanted to pursue.
 The findings showed that the respondents from the Accountancy and Management Accounting departments value the internship experience significantly for its potential impact on their professional development.
-Also, the respondents highlighted and assessed that their virtual internship training effectively created a positive work environment.
+Also, the respondents highlighted and assessed that their virtual internship training was very effective in having a positive work environment.
 This played a vital role in the effectiveness of the virtual internship program since it resulted in a higher degree of satisfaction in taking up challenging tasks when given the right supervision and assistance, as well as favorable results as a consequence of an intern's commitment to the company.

-However, more than half of the respondents stressed the failure of having an assigned supervisor to oversee on-thejob training students' work.
-This finding implied the lack of a superior in charge of monitoring their own trainees' work.
+However, more than half of the respondents stressed the failure of having an assigned supervisor to oversee on-the-job training students' work.
+This finding implied the lack of superiors-incharge to monitor their trainees' works.
 It also showed non-observance and oversight to give constructive feedback.
 Moreover, respondents also pointed out the ineffectiveness of the supervisor in his supervision through regular meetings, consultation, or advice.
-In this case, it highlighted the inadequacy of the supervisors in giving guidance and recommendations to the trainees.
-The supervisor was not able to provide opportunities for the respondents to establish a good and productive relationship.
-However, it motivated them to be more independent toward their work.
+In this case, it highlighted the inadequacy of the supervisors to give guidance and recommendations to the trainees.
+The supervisor wasn't able to provide opportunities for the respondents to establish a good and productive relationship.
+However, it motivated them to be more independent in their work.